nicoleman0/security.github.io/_posts/Startup - CTF.md

 # Nmap done at Sat Apr 12 14:36:49 2025 -- 1 IP address (1 host up) scanned in 14.10 seconds
 ```

-They have anonymous access to FTP enabled.
-This is a good sign for me, and a bad sign for them.
+## FTP

+It looks like the FTP server used by the startup has anonymous login enabled.
+That makes it a lot easier for me to snoop around.

 FTP:
 ![[FTP.png]]

-Nothing useful in FTP except for the fact that there is a writable file.
-We can't do anything with it, so maybe we can upload from the site.
+I couldn't really find anything useful, but maybe I can upload a malicious file that I can then execute from the browser.
+This FTP server is most likely for their website that is currently being built.

 After doing a gobuster search:
 ![[gobuster.png]]

-Bingo - there is a /files path.
+Bingo - there is a `/files` path.
 When navigating to this page, I notice that it is the same directory as when we accessed by FTP.
-This means I can upload a malicious file through the FTP connection and execute it via the browser...
+This means I can upload a malicious file through the FTP connection and execute it via the browser!

-For this - I can reuse Pentestmonkey's php-reverse-shell script to help me gain access.
+For this I can reuse Pentestmonkey's php-reverse-shell script, that I used for another CTF, to help me gain access.

 ![[ftp_upload.png]]

-Just like that - the malicious script is now uploaded to the website.
-Before executing it, make sure to be listening in using netcat on the same port that was specified in the script.
+Just like that - the reverse shell script is now showing up on the `/files` page.
+I can execute it by simply double-clicking.
+However before executing it, I made sure to be listening in using netcat on the same port that I specified in the php script:

 ![[ftp_php.png]]
-Now clicking on the script will give me access to their machine.

 Once inside, I am able to find their secret ingredient quite easily:
 ![[recipe.png]]

-Using bash -i will allow us to use a stable shell in the machine.
+Using `bash -i` will allow us to use a stable shell in the machine.

 From here I found a suspicious Wireshark capture.
 I copied it to the ftp folder so that I could download it and view it on Wireshark on my VM.